Solve ‘Oversized’ OST File issues in Outlook using Manual Tricks

 • Click on Empty under the “Emptying the deleted items folder permanently delete those items”.

-The above-discussed methods might help in reducing OST file size or clearing some space on the server by moving these files to a different location.
-But if OST files become corrupt due to their size, you might lose data from them.
-A third-party tool is required to overcome such oversized OST file issues if it has caused inaccessibility issues in Outlook.
+The above-discussed methods might help reduce OST file size or clear space on the server by moving these files to a different location.
+But if OST files become corrupt due to their size, you might lose their data.
+A third-party tool comes in handy to overcome such oversized OST file issues if it has caused inaccessibility issues in Outlook.

-Kernel for OST to PST Converter is a useful utility that repairs OST file completely and also converts OST file into PST file efficiently without losing any data.
+Kernel for OST to PST Converter is a useful utility that repairs OST files completely and converts them into PST files efficiently without losing any data.
 You can download “Trial Version” for free and retrieve your lost or inaccessible data in different formats as per the requirement.
 Features like In-built search option, smart filters, splitting OST files, a complete preview of file and File Analysis report can be utilized through this utility.
 The user can make use of another remarkable feature Saving snapshot of the current process for future use by buying a “Full Version” of the utility.

 With the ‘split PST’ feature of the software, the user can resolve issues related to oversized OST files.
 The tool converts oversized OST file size to PST format and then, using Split PST feature, saves the file into multiple PST files.
 Let us understand it with the steps.